Groups Scholars Program

 Supporting students for success

 The Groups Scholars Program was established as a way to increase college attendance among first-generation, underrepresented students attending Indiana University Southeast.
-As part of the Multicultural Student Center, the Groups Scholars Program maximizes financial aid, provides academic and social support to selected underrepresented Indiana college students from matriculation to graduation and beyond.
+The Groups Scholars Program maximizes financial aid, provides academic and social support to selected underrepresented college students from matriculation to graduation and beyond.

 What are the benefits for students?